-When people first start weight training in the gym with the intention of building muscle they usually do so with some success, at least to begin with.
-This is known as the ‘newbie gains’ phase where you’ll build some decent amount of muscle and strength, providing that your training correctly whilst getting enough calories and sleep.
+When people first start weight training in the gym with the intention of building muscle they usually do so with some success.
+This is known as the ‘newbie gains’ phase where you’ll build some decent amount of muscle and strength, providing that your training regularly and getting enough calories and sleep.
 This phase will not last forever though, and before long you will need to follow a structured plan with progressive overload to continue seeing improvements.

 Although muscle building does require a lot of hard work and dedication, the things you need to do to achieve it are actually very simple.
 I will go over the 3 things I see as essential when trying to build muscle to give you a general idea of how to go about it.

-Of course, you need to be training to build muscle, but there are more efficient ways to go about it to speed up your results.
-You should be aiming to increase your workout volume on a regular basis.
+Of course, you need to be training to build muscle, but there efficient ways to go about it to speed up your results.
+Firstly, you should be aiming to increase your workout volume on a regular basis.
 This means having some kind of overload to challenge your muscles more than before.
-There are various ways to go about this, you could add weight to the bar, add in reps and sets, decrease your rest periods or increase your time under tension.
+There are various ways to go about this.
+You could add weight to the bar, add in reps and sets, decrease your rest periods or increase your time under tension.
 Just make sure you log down exactly what you do each time you workout so you know how to build upon it.

 Within your total calories, you need to make sure you’re getting enough protein.
-You should aim to get at least 1 gram of protein for each pound you weigh, so if you weigh 175lbs you will need to aim for 140 grams of protein per day.
+You should aim to get around 0.8 grams of protein for each pound you weigh, so if you weigh 175lbs you will need to aim for 140 grams of protein per day.
 Some of the weight you gain will be fat rather than muscle, but if done correctly a sufficient amount will be muscle mass.